Moment Macro 10x Lens | Best Camera Tool for Plant Lovers & Gardeners

 Every Moment Macro Lens also includes a removable diffuser hood that creates even, soft light when shooting tiny details.
 Shadows can be painful when capturing macro photography — thus, the removable diffuser hood presses onto the front of the lens to provide even, filtered light across every scene.
 One inch long is designed to serve as the perfect working distance for the lens.

-The Macro M-series Lens captures life-sized images of the smallest objects.
-Different from traditional macro photography, this lens works less than an inch away from the subject to capture rich textures, materials, and living things that our phones were never before capable of seeing.
-With low distortion and the sharpest glass imaginable, the Moment Macro Lens is perfect for capturing the tiny details that your phone's naked camera will never be able to focus on.
+Great for extreme close-ups of flowers, insects, food, and other objects with fine detail.
+Different from traditional macro photography, this lens has a fixed focal distance and works about an inch away from the subject to capture rich textures, materials, and living things that our phones (and eyes!) were never before capable of seeing.
+It works like a little magnifying glass on your phone.
+With the sharpest glass imaginable and most impressive bokeh you can capture with your phone, the Moment Macro Lens is perfect for getting lost in the tiny details.

 General Tips for Plant Photography